wwnorton/style/guides-website/docs/javascript-style.md

 ## Accessors

+### Accessor Functions

-### Accessor functions for properties are not required.
+Accessor functions for properties are not required.

+### Getters / Setters

-### Do not use JavaScript getters/setters as they cause unexpected side effects and are harder to test, maintain, and reason about.
+Do not use JavaScript getters/setters as they cause unexpected side effects and are harder to test, maintain, and reason about.
 Instead, if you do make accessor functions, use `getVal()` and `setVal('hello')`.

 ```javascript
 // bad 👎